PrControl Quick Start

 If you do not have a MIDI controller yet, you need to get one before you can use PrControl.
 PrControl works with the same controllers as the LrControl plug-in for Lightroom.

 If you want a recommendation, the Behringer X-Touch is a great choice.
 It has a timecode display, VU meters and Jog-wheel.
-Other controllers that have an MC-Mode also work very well with PrControl.
+If you don't care for the time-display and transport functions, the X-Touch extender can also be used stand-alone.
+If you like a more compact and affordable controller, get the X-Touch mini.

 Download & Install PrControl